zandero/rest.vertx/README.md

 ### Pushing a custom context
 While processing a request a custom context can be pushed into the vert.x routing context data storage.
 This context data can than be utilized as a method argument.
+The pushed context is thread safe for the current request.

 In order to achieve this we need to create a custom handler that pushes the context before the REST endpoint is called: